Shane32/GraphQL.AspNetCore3/migration.md

 Rename `BaseSubscriptionServer.Client` to `Connection`.

-`BaseSubscriptionServer` now requires `GraphQLWebSocketOptions` and `IAuthorizationOptions` rather than `GraphQLHttpMiddlewareOptions`.
-Corresponding changes were made to the two implementations of this class.
+`BaseSubscriptionServer`, `GraphQLWebSocketOptions` and `WebSocketHandler` now requires `GraphQLWebSocketOptions` and `IAuthorizationOptions` rather than `GraphQLHttpMiddlewareOptions`.
+Corresponding changes were also made to the two implementations of `BaseSubscriptionServer`.

 ## 3.0.0